snotskie/ttrpg/md/index.md

 Although Stats you create do not need to start with the letter "H," big kudos if you can keep the alliteration going!

 Finally, if you create a new Stat, the Lifestyle options as written will not benefit your new Stat.
-So, when your players upgrade their Lifestyle and receive a benefit to one of the first six Basic Stats, they may have that Lifestyle benefit your new Stat instead.
+So, when your players upgrade their Lifestyle and receive a benefit to one of the first six Stats, they may have that Lifestyle benefit your new Stat instead.

 ## Step Two: Background
 <!-- _class: center -->